-Your financial aid award will not include loans.
-For U.S. citizens and eligible non-citizens only.
-Our financial aid program does not involve income bands or income cutoffs that limit eligibility.
-SIGNATURE MERIT-BASED SCHOLARSHIPS THE INGRAM SCHOLARS PROGRAM recognizes students who plan to combine a professional or business career with an entrepreneurial spirit and an exceptional commitment to civic-minded service, innovation, and leadership.
-THE CORNELIUS VANDERBILT SCHOLARSHIP recognizes students who combine outstanding academic achievement with strong leadership and contributions outside the classroom.
-THE CHANCELLOR'S SCHOLARSHIP recognizes students with outstanding academic records who have worked to build strong high school communities by bridging gaps among economically, socially, and racially diverse groups.
-Providing for a college experience is one of the largest single investments a family will make; we strongly believe that a Vanderbilt education is worth it.
-Opportunity Vanderbilt is recognized as one of America's best needbased scholarship programs.
-THE FINANCIAL AID AWARD The typical need-based financial aid award that Vanderbilt offers to first-year undergraduates with demonstrated need includes a combination of grants, need-based scholarships, and employment opportunities/expectations.
-Grants and need-based scholarships come from various sources including Vanderbilt, federal, state, and private sources.
+WE MEET 100% OF YOUR FAMILY'S DEMONSTRATED FINANCIAL NEED.
+YOUR FINANCIAL AID AWARD WILL NOT INCLUDE LOANS.
+Our financial aid program does not involve income bands or cutoffs that limit eligibility.
+Undocumented and DACA students are eligible for Vanderbilt's need-based financial aid program in the same way as U.S. citizens.
+MERIT-BASED SCHOLARSHIPS Each year Vanderbilt awards merit-based scholarships to applicants who demonstrate exceptional accomplishment and intellectual promise.
+Three signature scholarships-the Ingram Scholars Program, the Cornelius Vanderbilt Scholarship and the Chancellor's Scholarship-comprise the majority of Vanderbilt's merit-based awards.
+Vanderbilt offers additional merit-based scholarships to qualified students.
+NEED-BASED SCHOLARSHIPS EXPLAINED Providing for a college experience is one of the largest single investments a family will make; we strongly believe that a Vanderbilt education is worth it.
+Opportunity Vanderbilt is recognized as one of America's best need-based scholarship programs.
+THE FINANCIAL AID OFFER The typical need-based financial aid offer that Vanderbilt provides to first-year undergraduates with demonstrated need includes a combination of grants, need-based scholarships and employment opportunities/expectations.
+Grants and need-based scholarships come from various sources, including Vanderbilt, federal, state and private sources.
 These funds are considered "gift" assistance and do not require repayment.
 Employment opportunities offer students a chance to gain valuable work experience in addition to receiving a paycheck for hours worked.
-Loans are not included in financial aid awards.
-Opportunity Vanderbilt provides students the ability to graduate debt free.
+Loans are not included in financial aid offers.
+Opportunity Vanderbilt provides students the ability to graduate debt-free.
 However, under certain circumstances or by request, loans from federal and other sources may ultimately be made available to students to replace any work expectation in the award or to replace some portion of the family's expected contribution.
-HOW NEED IS DETERMINED (EOUALS) Demonstrated financial need is determined by using the financial data you and your family submit.
-Your file will be individually reviewed in order to determine your family's Expected Family Contribution (EFC).
+HOW NEED IS DETERMINED Demonstrated financial need is determined by using the financial data you and your family submit.
+Your file will be individually reviewed in order to determine your family's expected family contribution (EFC).
 Once your EFC has been determined, your financial aid officer will calculate the difference between the cost of attending Vanderbilt and the contribution expected from you and your parents.
-COST OF ATTENDANCE (MINUS) EFC (Expected Family Contribution) DEMONSTRATED FINANCIAL NEED ESTIMATED COST OF ATTENDANCE FOR 2019-2020 ESTIMATED TOTAL (For One Academic Year) \$74,084 + Books and Personal (6%) \$4,168 + Room and Board (23%) \$16,910 Tuition and Fees (71%) \$53,006 An allowance for travel will also be added to this cost and is calculated based upon the student's state of residence.
-First-year engineering students are required to either purchase a laptop from Vanderbilt or provide their own computer that meets or exceeds School of Engineering requirements.
-The current estimate for the computer if purchased through Vanderbilt is \$1,600.
-In addition, each engineering student must pay a laboratory fee of \$950.
-These amounts will be added to the cost of attendance.
+COST OF ATTENDANCE